 Students will also be assigned a faculty advisor from their academic program who will be available to meet with them to discuss their academic program in relation to ministry and future vocational goals.

 Academic Load

 The average academic load to complete an academic program according to its program plan is 9 to 12 credits for each fall and spring semester.

-Credits Per Semester Academic Load
+Credits Per Semester

-9+ Full time
+9+

-6.75 Three-quarters time
+6.75

-4.50 Half time
+4.50

-Less than 4.50 Less than half time
+Less than 4.50